purplebugs/fantasticelastic/docs/DELETE-all-documents.md

 :::caution

-Warning!
 This will actually delete all the data from your index

 If you are following along these simple tutorials, no problem as you can simply re run the commands to add the documents again